 - Add flour, baking soda, cornstarch and salt, mix on low speed to combine.

 - Add chocolate chunks and mix for 30 seconds.
 Spoon dough into prepared pan and smooth out on top.

 - Bake for 18-20 minutes, do not over bake.
 Remove and let cool for 30 minutes.
 Unlock pan, and remove cookie cake.
 Place on cake stand or plate.

 - In a stand mixer, add Nutella and butter.
 Mix on low speed for 1 minute.
 Scrape down sides of bowl and add powdered sugar.
 Mix for 1 minute, and while mixer is running, add heavy cream.
 Turn speed up and mix for 1 minute on medium speed.

-- Remove bowl and spoon buttercream into pastry bag with large star tip, or any size will do.
-Pipe rosettes around edges, in any pattern you choose.
+- Remove bowl and spoon buttercream into pastry bag with large star tip, or Ziplock.
+Pipe rosettes around edges, or create any pattern you choose.
 Top rosettes with chocolate chip or chunk.
 Place in refrigerator for buttercream to set and remove 1 hour before serving.
 Slice cookie cake and Enjoy!